 - Travel Insurance

-as well as a Wellness Program (powered by an app) that incentivises policyholders with points for being more active.
+as well as a Wellness Program (powered by an app) that incentivises policyholders with points for being more active or even for just sleeping well.

 Note that nothing in this guide should be read as a recommendation for Qantas Insurance products for you.
 You should read their PDS in detail and assess whether the cover and associated costs are appropriate for your personal circumstances.